-HOLIDAY DECORATIONS need to be removed within 30 days of any holiday.
-Please ensure all of the festive Christmas decorations are removed.
-Inspections for Christmas decorations and lighting will begin in February 2023.
+HOLIDAY DECORATIONS must be removed within 30 days of the holiday.
+Please ensure all of the festive Christmas decorations have been removed to include strung lighting.

-PARKING: As a courtesy reminder parking covenants and rules apply within the Community.
+PARKING: As a courtesy reminder covenants and rules apply within the Community.
 This includes parking or storing unused, inoperable, wrecked, or unregistered vehicles in the street, unauthorized oversize commercial vehicles, parking or storing RVs or trailers in the street or on the lot, and parking on the yard not in a driveway.
 Additionally, vehicle maintenance, to include changing oil and fluids is not permitted in the street and must be done inside the garage.
 Thank you for your cooperation.